-We also offer Associate in Science degree and certificate programs in a wide range of in-demand career fields.
-We constantly update these programs to stay current with industry standards and to help our students be successful when they enter the job market.
+If you haven’t already, take a look at the many career-focused degree and certificate programs we offer in a wide range of in-demand occupations.
 If you would like to get a great start on a career in healthcare, technology, public safety or a host of other areas, check out the complete list of these programs provided under “Programs of Study” in this catalog.

-I encourage you to work with an advisor to make sure that you stay on track to meet your goals.
-Develop a plan for your education and monitor your own progress toward completing that plan.
+And once you have committed to a plan for your education, monitor your own progress toward completing that plan.
+Hold high expectations for yourself.
 We will be here to help you all along the way.

 District Board of Trustees